-At the intersection of public art, community space, and the environment, the Restored Spaces initiative uses art as a tool for conversation and learning.
+At the intersection of public art, community space, and the environment, the Environmental Justice initiative uses art as a tool for conversation and learning.
 You may have seen their billboards throughout the city, encouraging people to #BYOBagPHL—applying the well-known concept of “Bring Your Own” to reusable bags.
-We sat down with Restored Spaces Project Manager Shari Hersh and local activist Ron Whyte to talk about how this campaign got started and why it matters.
+We sat down with Environmental Justice Project Manager Shari Hersh and local activist Ron Whyte to talk about how this campaign got started and why it matters.

 Shari: As we work in communities, we use visual art and participatory games.
 We have a lot of fun.
 We go through the door of fun to talk about a complicated issue and let people know it’s not just about municipal services.
 It’s about the volume of consumption.
 It’s about who makes money from extraction.